denisbider/Atomic/README.md

 `Map` is like `std::map`, but it requires the value type to contain the key, rather than storing it separately.
 Part of its purpose is, again, to treat moving as a first-class concept and prevent stuff from being accidentally copied.
 It performs similarly to `std::map` in Visual Studio.

+## This code is for Windows, but its internal character representation is UTF-8?

+Yes.
+I recently stumbled across the [UTF-8 Everywhere](http://utf8everywhere.org/) manifesto: I had nothing to do with it, but I could have wriiten it myself.

+In a nutshell, the Windows decision to use UCS-2, and later UTF-16, was a well-meant historical mistake.
+It used to look like 65536 code points would be enough for everybody. *chuckle* If it was, UCS-2 would have worked great.
+But it is not, and then UTF-8 is best.

 ## Is this code production quality?

 *Yes*, in the sense that 90% of what everyone uses in production is worse crap.
 This code is fundamentally of high quality, if perhaps with a bug here and there.